-Living Proof: The Essential Data-Collection Guide for Indigenous Use-and-Occupancy Map Surveys by Terry N. Tobias follows the popular guidebook Chief Kerry’s Moose, published in 2000 and available as a free downloadable PDF for the past nine years.
+Living Proof: The Essential Data-Collection Guide for Indigenous Use-and-Occupancy Map Surveys by Terry N. Tobias follows the popular guidebook Chief Kerry’s Moose, which was published in 2000 and is available as a free downloadable PDF on our website.

 From the author’s introduction: